-The Contracts Industry Council will provide a forum for the exchange of ideas to enhance processes, increase efficiency, and improve acquisition productivity in support of the SPAWARSYSCEN Atlantic mission and the warfighter.
+The Contracts Industry Council will provide a forum for the exchange of ideas to enhance processes, increase efficiency, and improve acquisition productivity in support of the NIWC Atlantic mission and the warfighter.
 The Council will focus on issues in the acquisition process that impact the Government or a high percentage of industry partners.
-The CIC will provide a forum for the exchange of ideas to enhance processes to do things smarter, better, and more efficiently and to help the SPAWAR/Industry team co-evolve our technologies to maintain our competitive advantage.
+The CIC will provide a forum for the exchange of ideas to enhance processes to do things smarter, better, and more efficiently and to help the NIWC team co-evolve our technologies to maintain our competitive advantage.

 Initiatives to be pursued by the CIC include but are not limited to the following: